arabold/serverless-autoprune-plugin/README.md

 ## Releases

 ### 0.2.0
 * Finally the plugin deserves it's name: Auto-Pruning!
-Passin in `--prune` to your `serverless function deploy` will automatically delete previous Lambda versions.
+Passing `--prune` to your `serverless function deploy` will automatically delete previous Lambda versions.
 * Handle AWS Rate Limit responses using a temporary fix until Serverless 0.5.6 is released